tbogdala/mindmeld/README.md

 * Setup quantization for KV cache
 * Configurable switch to select between prompt caching for regeneration and prompt caching for continuation
 * BUG: long-pressing send button while editing does weird behavior.

-### Road to Github release:

-1) When creating a first log, fill in some default settings and use Vox for a default character.
-2) Ensure first-run experience is satisfactory for a first dev version release.
-3) Debug window that shows the prompt and the response data from the llm with a 'copy to clipboard' button.